-Qatar central bank says country has $340 billion in reserves, can weather Arab sanctions: CNBC
+Qatar central bank says country has $340 billion in reserves, can weather Arab sanctions

-"This is the credibility of our system, we have enough cash to preserve any..kind of shock," he told the news channel in an interview published early on Monday on its website.
+"This is the credibility of our system, we have enough cash to preserve any... kind of shock," he told the CNBC news channel in an interview published early on Monday on its website.

-Al-Thani said the central bank has $40 billion in reserves plus gold, while the Qatar Investment Authority has $300 billion in reserves that it could liquidate.
+Al-Thani said the central bank has $40 billion in reserves plus gold, while the Qatar Investment Authority sovereign wealth fund has $300 billion in reserves that it could liquidate.

-Qatari stocks have weakened and the riyal has been volatile in the spot market since Saudi Arabia, the United Arab Emirates, Bahrain and Egypt cut diplomatic and transport ties with Qatar on June 5, accusing it of backing terrorism.
-Dona has denied these allegations.
+Qatari stocks have weakened and the riyal QAR= has been volatile in the spot market since Saudi Arabia, the United Arab Emirates, Bahrain and Egypt cut diplomatic and transport ties with Qatar on June 5, accusing it of backing terrorism.
+Doha has denied these allegations.

 "Qatar has already had a good and unique system.
 We have laws established against all these kinds of terrorists ," al Thani told CNBC.
 "We work with the IMF (International Monetary Fund) and other institutions to establish our laws and audits and reviews."